-I believe it is up to us as individuals to be more responsible for our own health, to take the time to educate ourselves, and to responsibly share that knowledge with others.
+It is up to us as individuals to be more responsible for our own health, to take the time to educate ourselves, and to responsibly share that knowledge with others.
 No one is more interested in your health, or the health of your family, than you.

 We live in a time where modern medicine can perform life-saving miracles, for sure.
 Hospitals and medical doctors are great for trauma, surgery, and a handful of infectious diseases and medical conditions…but they’re not the ones to see about reversing or preventing chronic disease.
-I do believe they are good people and they really want to help, but they simply aren’t trained for keeping you healthy.
+I believe M.D.’s are good people and they really want to help, but they simply aren’t trained for keeping you healthy.

 You see, the food and health industry have created a monopoly that puts profit over people.
-Our government no longer represents the interests of the people, instead it serves special interest organizations like these.
+Our government no longer represents the interests of the people, instead it serves special interest organizations.
 These industries rule with an iron fist, destroying anyone that get in their way of profit, pumping people full of their products regardless of the risk…ruthlessly lying, bullying, and bribing to make a buck.

 The truth is, these industries don’t want to cure disease, they want you somewhere in between healthy and dead, pumping you full of unhealthy foods and chemicals, then managing your health symptoms with drugs and surgery.